 As a new Indie Author, it’s hard to know where to go to find great information.
 There’s a lot of good – and bad – advice out there.
 Believe me.
 I know!
-Since publishing Camino Wandering, I’ve scoured so many online sites, trying to find answers.
+Since first publishing CAMINO WANDERING, I’ve scoured so many online sites, trying to find answers.
 So today, I’m sharing what works for me.
 These are the most useful marketing and writing resources, plus Facebook Groups I find the most helpful, that are great for Indie Authors!

 Keep in mind, this is a living, breathing document, so check back for updates as I add (and possibly subtract) sites.

-https://davidgaughran.com – the man is a god.
+https://davidgaughran.com – the man is a God.
 His books, his newsletters are FULL of helpful information.
+He tends to ramble a bit, but stay with him.
+He’s content is gold.

 StoryOrigin – expand your mailing list/subscribers, send reader magnets, review copies for ARCs/Beta Readers, create Universal links for your books.
 This is a great resource for authors.